 About the Conference

-The International Conference on Innovative and Sustainable AI Practices for Research and Education in STEMAL aims to foster interdisciplinary dialogue on the transformative role of Artificial Intelligence (AI) across Science, Technology, Engineering, Mathematics, and Applied Linguistics (STEMAL).
-As AI increasingly reshapes research methodologies, educational practices, and language-mediated communication, it presents both unprecedented opportunities and significant ethical and societal challenges.
-The conference seeks to advance scholarly engagement with innovative, ethical, and sustainable AI-driven approaches that enhance research excellence, pedagogical effectiveness, learner engagement, language and communication practices, and interdisciplinary knowledge production.
-Emphasis is placed on responsible AI development, methodological rigour, and human-centred applications across technical and language-focused domains.
-INSPIRE 2026 will feature keynote addresses, plenary sessions, peer-reviewed paper presentations, panel discussions, hands-on workshops, and a doctoral colloquium, providing a vibrant international platform for intellectual exchange, professional development, and collaborative engagement.
+The International Conference on Innovative and Sustainable AI Systems for Research and Education in STEMAL (INSPIRE-STEMAL-2027), to be held on 4–6 February 2027, aims to foster interdisciplinary dialogue on the transformative role of Artificial Intelligence (AI) across Science, Technology, Engineering, Mathematics, and Applied Linguistics (STEMAL).
+As AI increasingly reshapes Research Methodologies, Educational Practices, and Language-Mediated Communication, it presents both unprecedented opportunities and significant ethical and societal challenges.

 Latest News